Jim Thome: Baltimore Orioles (2012)

 On July 20, Thome hit his first home run with the Orioles, his 610th of all time moving him past Sosa for seventh place all-time, against the Indians at Progressive Field.
 On August 6, Thome was placed on the 15-day disabled list with a herniated disk; he remained on the DL until September 21.
-In his first game back, he drove in the game-winning RBI in extra innings against the Boston Red Sox.
+In his first game back, he drove in the game-winning run in extra innings against the Boston Red Sox.
 After beating the Indians in a game where he hit his 611th career home run, Thome said, "There's a lot [of] memories.
 I've had great memories on that side and then coming in here as an opponent against them.
 Any time you come home, they say, it's very special.
 It's even more special to get the W's.
 That's, I think, the main thing.
 The bottom line is I played here a long time."
 Orioles teammates remarked at Thome's commitment to talking about the game while in the dugout.
 Thome remarked, "I talk the game.
 When I sit in the dugout during games, I talk baseball to these guys.
 They'll ask, 'Hey, what's this pitcher like?' or 'What about the game?'
 'What about all those Indians teams you were on?'
 I did it to Eddie Murray when he was in his 40s."
 The Orioles made the playoffs, but lost in five games to the Yankees during the AL Division Series.
-Thome hit .133 in the playoffs with no home runs or RBI.
+Thome hit .133 in the playoffs with no home runs or RBIs.

 Post-playing career

 On July 2, 2013, Thome joined the White Sox organization as special assistant to the general manager.
 In the future, Thome aspires to be a manager, an aspiration that White Sox chairman Jerry Reinsdorf wholeheartedly supports; Reinsdorf commented, "He can be a batting coach.
 He'd be a great batting coach, but someday he'll be a manager."
-In March 2014, Thome clarified that he is not officially retired; while he "loves" his front office job with the White Sox, he would "have to take" a call about him playing again.
+In March 2014, Thome clarified that he was not officially retired; while he "loves" his front office job with the White Sox, he would "have to take" a call about him playing again.
 However, on August 2, 2014, he signed a one-day contract with the Cleveland Indians to retire officially as a member of the team.
 In addition to his role with the White Sox, Thome currently serves as an analyst for MLB Network.

 On January 24, 2018, Thome was elected into the National Baseball Hall of Fame and Museum.
 He was formally inducted on July 29, 2018, alongside Trevor Hoffman, Vladimir Guerrero, and Chipper Jones.
 He was the first person to be inducted as an Indian without the use of Chief Wahoo on his plaque since the mascot's inception in 1947.
 The Indians retired Thome's number 25 on August 18, 2018.

-On February 23, 2022, Thome was announced as the new president of the Major League Baseball Players Alumni Association, succeeding Brooks Robinson.
+On February 23, 2022, Thome was announced as the president of the Major League Baseball Players Alumni Association, succeeding Brooks Robinson.